lepture/nico/docs/index.md

 ## Theme

-## Concept
+## Quality

 The concept is borrowed from [liquidluck](http://lab.lepture.com/liquidluck/) with a little improvement.
+It should works like liquidluck, and it really did.

+The code of nico is well tested, and you can add more test case for this project.
+Have a lookt at the [test coverage](./coverage.html') and find out the missing test case.

+## Contributing

+Contributing is really welcome, but before this you should read the [Contributing Guide](https://github.com/lepture/nico/blob/master/CONTRIBUTING.md)